public-transport/hafas-client/readme.md

 ## Usage

-The main entry point of this library is a function `createClient(profile, userAgent)`.
-Pass in a [profile](p) and an expressive name for your program.
+Pick the [profile](p) for a HAFAS endpoint that covers the area you want to get data for.
+Pass the profile and an expressive name for your program into the `createClient` entry point of this library:

 ```js
 const createClient = require('hafas-client')